PASTAplus/PASTA/documentation/index.rst

    suggestions for software developers who would like to build an application that interacts with the PASTA API.

-#. **General FAQ:** A list of the most commonly asked questions and their
+#. **Frequently Asked Questions:** A list of the most commonly asked questions
-   answers about the EDI Data Repository and PASTA.
+   and their answers about the EDI Data Repository and PASTA.

 .. toctree::